mysterious-source/python-strings-practice/README.md

 - Takes a student's full name as input
 - Removes extra spaces
 - Counts the number of letters (excluding spaces)
-- Creates a simple student ID using initials and letter count
+- Creates a simple student ID

 ## What I learned
 - Python string methods